asharirfan/website-file-changes-monitor/README.md

 ### → From within WordPress

-1. Visit 'Plugins > Add New'
+1. Visit _Plugins > Add New_.
-2. Search for 'Website File Changes Monitor'
+2. Search for **Website File Changes Monitor**.
 3. Install & activate the Website File Changes Monitor from your Plugins page.

 ### → Manually

-1. Download the plugin from the [WordPress plugins repository](https://wordpress.org/plugins/website-file-changes-monitor/)
+1. Download the plugin from the [WordPress plugins repository](https://wordpress.org/plugins/website-file-changes-monitor/).
-1. Unzip the zip file and upload the `website-file-changes-monitor` folder to the `/wp-content/plugins/` directory
+1. Unzip the zip file and upload the `website-file-changes-monitor` folder to the `/wp-content/plugins/` directory.
-1. Activate the Website File Changes Monitor plugin through the 'Plugins' menu in WordPress
+1. Activate the Website File Changes Monitor plugin through the 'Plugins' menu in WordPress.

 ## ⁉️ Frequently Asked Questions